codegreencreative/laravel-aweber/readme.md

 ## Contribution Guide
 Should you add functionality to this package, please create a pull request.
 Code additions will only be considered through pull requests.

+Code written must be compatible with Laravel 4.1+ and PHP 5.3+.